The word “retard”….

-Anyways I bring this up because of my own behavior around a member of my former church who is retarded.
+Anyways I bring this up, not to crack on either of the two but because of my own behavior around a member of my former church who is retarded.
 I don’t mean this in the sense of “I hate this kid, he’s a retard”, but objectively retarded, with mild cognitive and social deficiencies.
 This man lets call him “Jon”; a consistently faithful member and attendee of the church, is mildly retarded insofar as he is capable of driving a vehicle and engaging in most discussions, but has social quirks that can be somewhat distracting and has slower cognitive function.
-For instance, his remarks in some discussions were considered “conversation-killers” and even though he was unintentionally rude, nevertheless, he made all sorts of people quite uncomfortable.
+For instance, his remarks in some discussions were considered “conversation-killers” and even though he sometimes was unintentionally rude, nevertheless, he made all sorts of people quite uncomfortable.

 I overheard one member of my church tell me that there were a few people who found it irritating that they had to sit next to Jon during a group event.
 This of course caused the bells to ring in my head, as I angrily denounced their antipathy towards this guy who meant no ill or harm.
 What the F!@# is their problem??
 Self-righteousness kicked in full gear.

 But as Zosima says, “Each one of us is guilty before everybody for everything, and I am more guilty than anybody else.”
 I remember many key instances where I would intentionally avoid lengthy conversations with him, especially in group settings.
 I found his presence to be most of the time a nuisance and did my best to just avoid him.
 It wasn’t that I hated him per se, I just didn’t want him to be around me.
 I had been discussing this with a friend, when he reminded me of Matthew 5:22: